 Documents

-Even the most brilliant and thorough studies will only give you the facts that were deemed important by their authors.
-The conclusions they draw will be based solely on those facts.
-At the same time, there is always a possibility that they overlooked or simply ignored as insignificant some important details.
-There is only one way to put together your own picture of the events, and that is to study the primary sources yourself.
-To that end, I’m trying to gather in one place as many of the Battle of Midway related primary sources—war diaries, action reports, etc.—as possible.
-I hope that my constantly expanding collection of documents will help you, as well.
+Even the most brilliant and thorough studies will only give you the facts that their authors think are important.
+The conclusions they draw will be based on those facts alone.
+At the same time, there is always the possibility that they have overlooked some important details, or simply ignored them as insignificant.
+There is only one way to get your own picture of what happened, and that is to study the primary sources yourself.
+To that end, I'm trying to collect as many of the primary sources relating to the Battle of Midway - war diaries, action reports, etc. - in one place.
+I hope that my growing collection of documents will help you as well.

-The documents represented here have been converted into HTML text and formatted as closely as possible in the style of the original typescripts or prints.
-But keep in mind that this resource is of help at the initial stage of research only (with text searches, etc.).
-In case of citation in your publications, you should consult the original documents located in archives, or at least the scans of the original documents.
+The documents presented here have been converted to HTML text and formatted as closely as possible to the style of the original typescripts or prints.
+Please note, however, that this resource can only be used in the initial stages of research (text searches, etc.).
+When quoting in your publications, you should consult the original documents in the archives, or at least the scans of the original documents.

 All classified (i.e. marked as Restricted, Confidential or Secret) documents represented here have been declassified by the appropriate authorized agencies.
 According to the U. S. copyright law, works of the United States government (i.e. documents, photographs, etc. prepared by an officer or employee of the federal government as part of that person's official duties) are not entitled to domestic copyright protection and are therefore in the public domain.